darylaw93/mdt-interview-homework/README.md

 2. Run `npm install` to install the dependencies.
 3. Run `npm start` to start the mock server.
 Your mock server should start on `http://localhost:8080` by default.
 4. Install postman into your computer and import the [postman collection](https://github.com/RDCMDT/mdt-mockserver/tree/master/postman_collection) we provided.
 5. You may now interact with the mock server via the Restful APIs.
-Please find below the sample header and sample body for the APIs in the postman collection.
+Please find the sample header and sample body for the APIs in the postman collection.

 ### Instruction
 1. Authenticate the user and retrieve the jwt token via "/authenticate/login"